Master modern microservices architecture through comprehensive guidance

 This is the most fundamental feature.
 An API Gateway inspects incoming client requests and directs them to the appropriate backend service or microservice.
 Routing decisions can be based on various factors such as the request path, HTTP method, headers, or even query parameters.
 This allows for a flexible and dynamic backend architecture that can evolve without impacting clients.
-For instance, a request to /users
+For instance, a request to /users might be routed to a User Service, while /products goes to a Product Service.

 API Gateways act as a primary line of defense for your backend services.
 Key security functions include: